raychy93/genie/README.md

 # genie
 This is a fun bot that entails generic commands.
 However, this bot also entails a specific lore.
 The lore has to do with a fun fictional character named Owl.
 The user is essentially using clues from this bot to peak an interest in order to find this character, and "free" the Owl from its cage.
 The bot will lead the user through two servers, where in the final server, if the user has a specific role, they will be able to use the command $release, as a means to free the Owl from the cage.
 Hence "winning" the game. <br /> <br />

+Disclaimer: This bot is entirey for educational purposes( and inspiration for personal server bots ).
+Permission is not granted to those that would like to use this bot in their servers.
+Tokens are all expired, therefore in order to use this bot, create an application in the developers portal on Discord, and use the bot token that is provided from them.

 Commands are: <br /> <br />